It is the medical use of 100% pure oxygen in a pressurized place.

-Hyperbaric oxygen treatment in individuals who have cancer presents a problem, as hyperbaric oxygen increases blood flow through angiogenesis and also raises oxygen levels.
+Hyperbaric oxygen treatment in individuals with cancer presents a problem, as hyperbaric oxygen increases blood flow through angiogenesis and raises oxygen levels.

 Taking an anti-angiogenic supplement can provide a solution.

-A study by Feldemier, et al. and a recent study from the National Institutes of Health, funded with stem cells by Thom, et al., indicates that hyperbaric oxygen is indeed beneficial in the production of stem / progenitor cells and that the malignant process is not accelerated.
+A study by Feldemier et al. and a recent study from the National Institutes of Health, funded with stem cells by Thom et al., indicate that hyperbaric oxygen is beneficial in producing stem/progenitor cells that the malignant process is not accelerated.